 \end{proof}

-\section{Embedding of \boldmath {$Q_n^3$} into certain Trees}
+\section{Embedding of \boldmath {$Q_n^3$} into certain trees}

 A tree is an acyclic connected graph.
-Trees are the most basic graph-theoretic models utilised in various domains, including automatic classification, information theory, data structure and analysis, artificial intelligence, algorithm design, operation research, combinatorial optimization, electrical network theory, and network design \cite{xu2013topological}.
+Trees are the most basic graph-theoretic models utilised in various domains, including automatic classification, information theory, data structure and analysis, artificial intelligence, algorithm design, operation research, combinatorial optimization, electrical network theory and network design \cite{xu2013topological}.
 We have embedded 3-ary $n$-cubes into certain trees such as caterpillar, firecracker graph and banana tree which are well known in the literature by satisfying the property of some graph variants \cite{wijaya,gallian2007survey,swaminathan2006super}.
 The research on caterpillars and their embeddings \cite{bezrukov1998embedding,manuel2011embedding} reveal that embedding problems are not simple.
 For instance, in \cite{haralambides1991bandwidth,monien1986bandwidth} the authors demonstrated the {\it NP}-completeness of determining the least dilation of embedding a caterpillar into chain.
 These predominant use of trees in networks motivated us to study the embedding of 3-ary $n$-cubes into certain trees mentioned above.
 In a tree traversal, labeling the vertices first time one visits is called preorder traversal.

-\subsection{Wirelength of embedding \boldmath {$Q_n^3$} in Caterpillar}
+\subsection{Wirelength of embedding \boldmath {$Q_n^3$} in caterpillar}

 \begin{definition}\cite{DBLP:journals/dam/ManuelARR11} A {\it caterpillar} is a tree which will be a path if all its leaves are deleted.
 The path which is retained is called the backbone of the caterpillar. \end{definition}